Introverted (I), Intuitive (N), Feeling (F) and Perceiving (P)

 Introverted Feeling (Primary)

 INFPs use this function most often.
 When Feeling (F), Dreamers make decisions based on feelings, so the Introverted Feeling function allows them to know what they value.
-It is the ability to see through others and know what they are really like as if the INFP had internal radar.
-When they identify a person with similar values, there is a desire to connect.
+It is the ability to see through others and know what they are like as if the INFP had internal radar.
+There is a desire to connect when they identify a person with similar values.

 Extraverted Intuition (Secondary)